Somerton Sewerage Upgrade Project

 - Construction noise such as truck engines, machinery, excavation and associated construction activities.

 When the sewerage upgrade works have been completed, MFJ Constructions will clean up their work area and reinstate affected areas, including fixing up road surfaces and nature strips.

-If you have any questions or feedback about this project, please call the project manager, Michael Scott, directly on 9872 1546.
+If you have any questions or feedback about this project, please call the project manager, Paul Wines, directly on 9872 1546.